Measurement Errors in Semiparametric Generalized Regression Models: Methodology

+where $\vect C_j = [\vect M_\beta : \vect M_u ]_j$, $\vect {W_j}$ is a diagonal matrix carrying the inverse of the estimated variance weights estimated, $\hat \lambda_j$ is the REML estimate produced by the working model in step 5, and $\vect \Psi$ is a block diagonal matrix containing $\vect S$ on the lower block and zero otherwise.
+The fit that corresponds to the iteration with the lowest QGCV score is selected and the corresponding parameter estimate is used to obtain the fitted curve in step 7.
+Details regarding REML, GCV, PQL, and EDF can be found in Wood~(2017).

-Using extensive simulation studies, in the next section we will evaluate the differences between GCV and REML, the use of deconvolution estimator to estimate the density of $x|w$ versus assuming normality, varying the basis dimension, and using different basis representations.
-We will also compare our estimator with the Bayesian probit estimator developed by Raymond Carroll.
+In terms of prediction accuracy, in the next section we will evaluate the differences between GCV and REML, the use of deconvolution estimator to estimate the density of $x|w$ versus assuming normality, varying the basis dimension, and using different basis representations.
+We will also compare our estimator with the Bayesian probit estimator developed by Berry et al.~(2002).